ChrisZie/HugoSymphony/content/service/masterplan/_index.md

     textfront: By How Much Does Ecotourism Site Damage Decrease When Visitors Are Clearly Educated On What They Can **And Cannot** Do?
     bgimagefront: https://cdn.pixabay.com/photo/2016/11/29/05/33/bryce-canyon-1867563_1280.jpg
     titleback: A 76% Decrease
     textback: Education creates empathy!
-Without proper knowledge and instructions on how visitors should behave, major damage occurs, from ecological destruction to waste issues and more.<br><br>As managers of Government Projects, Non-Profits Organizations, and Tourism Businesses, we know the challenge of educating visitors and applying compulsory behavioural codes.
-We create fully visual aides that overcome language barriers and are effective on visitors from both the West AND the East.
+Without proper knowledge and instructions on how visitors should behave, major damage occurs, from ecological destruction to waste issues and more.<br><br>As managers of Government Projects, Non-Profits Organizations, and Tourism Businesses, we know the challenge of educating visitors and applying behavioural codes.
+We create fully visual aides that overcome language barriers and are effective on visitors from the West AND the East.
     bgimageback: https://cdn.pixabay.com/photo/2017/06/26/16/20/desert-fox-2444230_1280.jpg

   - titlefront: people